Henry Jarvis Raymond: Journalistic career

 Editorially, Raymond sought a niche between Greeley's open partisanship and Bennett's party neutrality.
 In the first issue of the Times Raymond announced his purpose to write in temperate and measured language and to get into a passion as rarely as possible.
 "There are few things in this world which it is worthwhile to get angry about; and they are just the things anger will not improve."
 In controversy he meant to avoid abusive language.
 His editorials were generally cautious, impersonal, and finished in form.

-President Lincoln wrote, "The Times, I believe, is always true to the Union, and therefore should be treated at least as well as any."
+President Abraham Lincoln wrote, "The Times, I believe, is always true to the Union, and therefore should be treated at least as well as any."

 Raymond's moderation was evident during the period after Lincoln's election and before his nomination.
 He wrote to the Alabama secessionist William L. Yance, "We shall stand on the Constitution which our fathers made.
 We shall not make a new one, nor shall we permit any human power to destroy the one....
 We seek no war—we shall wage no war except in defense of the constitution and against its foes.
 But we have a country and a constitutional government.
 We know its worth to us and to mankind, and in case of necessity we are ready to test its strength."

 "That sentiment guided the editorial course of The Times through the turbulent winter between Lincoln's election and the attack on Fort Sumter.
 Raymond deprecated, as all sensible men deprecated, any hasty aggression which might provoke to violence men who could still, perhaps, be brought back to reason; but he insisted that as a last resort the union must be maintained by any means necessary.
 To the proposals for compromise he was favorable, on condition that they did not compromise the essential issue—that they did not nullify the election of 1860 and give back to the slave power the control of the national government which it had lost.
 Because no other compromise would have been acceptable the issue inevitably had to be fought out, and from Sumter to Appomattox The Times was unwavering in its support of Lincoln and its determination that the Federal union must and should be preserved."